+This video will show you how to use this website.
 You can use this site even if you don’t have a lot of experience with the internet.

 You can use this website to find legal information, or to find a lawyer or someone else who may be able to help you with your legal problem.

 Start by searching for the information you need.
 You can use the search box at the top of the page.
 Or, you can click on a subject area under “Self Help Tools.”

 To use the search box, click the magnifying glass in the top right and then type your legal problem in the box that says, “search for your legal issue.”
 Try using just a few words, not a whole sentence.
 For example, instead of “My landlord hasn’t returned my security deposit,” use “security deposit.”
 Then hit “enter” on your keyboard, or click on the magnifying glass next to the search bar.
 If your search works, you will get a list of Articles, Forms, and Toolkits.
 If your search doesn’t work, try a different word or phrase, or search by subject area instead.

 To search by subject area, look under Self-Help Tools for the area that covers your legal problem.
 For example, if you want to learn about divorce, click on “Family.”
 Then your screen will have a list of Articles, Forms, and Toolkits about that subject.

 When you see a list of results you can filter them so there are fewer to choose from.
 You can filter by Content Type or by Legal Issue.
 For example, if you only want to see articles, click on Articles under Content Type.
 If you only want to see forms, click on Forms.
 If you only want to see things about child support, click on child support under Legal Issue.
 You can see more results by clicking the “next” button at the end of the list.